kellnerd/listenbrainz-ts/README.md

 # listenbrainz

-[Deno] library to access the [ListenBrainz API], written in TypeScript.
+TypeScript library to access the [ListenBrainz API].

 You can use it to submit your listening history to your [ListenBrainz] account with your own apps.